phil294/coffeesense/docs/guide/component-data.md

 Vue libraries or frameworks can define custom components used in `<template>` region.
 For example, [`vue-router`](https://router.vuejs.org/) provides [`<router-link>`](https://router.vuejs.org/api/#router-link) component that could have attributes such as `to` and `replace`.
 Of course, you can define custom components as well.

 Component Data is JSON files that describe the components' tags / attributes declaratively.
-Vetur is able to load these JSON files to provide auto-completion, hover information and other language features for the Vue components.
+CoffeeSense is able to load these JSON files to provide auto-completion, hover information and other language features for the Vue components.

 The two main ways of utilizing Component Data are:
 - Install a [supported framework](#supported-frameworks).
-Vetur will load its Component Data automatically to provide auto-completion and other features.
+CoffeeSense will load its Component Data automatically to provide auto-completion and other features.
 - [Workspace Component Data](#workspace-component-data).
-Vetur can load Component Data defined in your workspace and provide language features for your custom components.
+CoffeeSense can load Component Data defined in your workspace and provide language features for your custom components.

 🚧 The data format is not specified yet. 🚧

 ## Supported Frameworks

-Vetur currently bundles Component Data for the following vue libraries:
+CoffeeSense currently bundles Component Data for the following vue libraries:

 - [Vue Router](https://router.vuejs.org/)
 - [Nuxt](https://nuxtjs.org/)